 How I thrive

 I believe we all exist for a purpose.
 In order to fulfill that purpose to the best of our abilities, the body and mind should be at its best.
 I thrive by exercising 30 minutes a day, five times a week.
-Sometimes I break the exercise up by doing 15-20 minutes of exercise before work by biking or lifting weights.
-I then will do 15-20 minutes of exercise after work with yoga or an at-home boot camp.
+Sometimes I break the exercise up by doing 15-20 minutes of exercise before work on the elliptical or lifting weights.
+I then will do 15-20 minutes of exercise after work by playing basketball, practicing yoga or an at-home boot camp.

 I thrive by trying to stay positive, listening to music, praying and meditating, and spending quality time with family.
 Overall, I thrive the most when I am able to help someone else thrive, because that is part of my purpose in life.